top of page

 Single Session Thinking: Working with Purpose and Focus

-Single Session Thinking complements this by introducing a structured, intentional focus to each supervision session.
-It asks:
+Single Session Thinking complements the Seven-Eyed Model by introducing a structured, intentional focus to each supervision session.
+It poses critical questions such as:

 • If this were our only session, what would be most useful?